Thursday, January 15, 2026

 EXEC sys.xp_readerrorlog 0, 1, N'Manufacturer';

-This command searches the current SQL Server error log for entries containing the word "Manufacturer."
-The output will typically include a line detailing your system's make and model.
+This command searches the current SQL Server error log (Log 0) for entries containing the word "Manufacturer."
+The output typically returns a line detailing the system's make (e.g., Dell, HP, VMware) and the specific model number.

 Important Considerations

-Keep in mind that this query will only yield results if the error log hasn't been recycled since your SQL Server instance last started.
-If the log has cycled, the relevant information might no longer be present in the current log.
+• Log Recycling: This query only yields results if the error log hasn't been recycled (restarted) since the SQL Server instance last started.
+If the log has cycled, you may need to change the first parameter from 0 to 1, 2, etc., to search archived logs.

 Saturday, November 13, 2021